naoyamorishita/naoyamorishita.github.io/README.md

-# new_website_playground
+# Welcome to my website (Beta)!
-I'm trying something here to build my new portfolio!
+Note this GitHub page is a testing version and I will implement responsive CSS for mobile phone users!